raymondcanela/raymondcanela/README.md

 `AWS S3` • `EC2` • `RDS` • `Lambda` • `Databricks` • `PySpark` • `Airflow`

-I use these projects to understand how real-world data moves through cloud infrastructure — from ingestion and storage to transformation and analytics.
+I use these projects to understand how real-world data moves through cloud infrastructure, from ingestion and storage to transformation and analytics.

 ---